Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 [registration]: ../accounts/registration.md
 [connecting]: ../computing/connecting.md
 [website-getstarted]: https://lumi-supercomputer.eu/get-started/
+[jump-ssh-key]: #setting-up-ssh-key-pair

 Please read through all of this carefully before you start running on LUMI.
 Here we describe a few sets of basic rules and the important information that you need to get started.

 ## Access to LUMI

+!!!
+Warning "Users with Finnish allocation"
+    This section does not apply for users with a Finnish allocation.
+These users are invited to follow the instruction starting from the [next section][jump-ssh-key].

 To access LUMI, you need to be a member of a project.
 LUMI Countries have different policies for LUMI access.
 An overview of the access policies is